xucaleb6335/AvionicsProjectLiveGraph/README.md

 # Avionics Visualizer & Flight-Controller Simulator

+TL;DR this is a simulator and work environment for me to prototype my quadcopters

 A real-time 3D attitude visualizer and cascaded-PID flight-controller workbench, written in Java with LWJGL/OpenGL.
 It renders vehicle orientation live from an IMU over serial, and includes a physics-based quad simulator for designing and tuning the motor-control loops.